 This young actor captured global attention as the ill-fated Georgie in 'It,' bringing an unforgettable innocence to one of horror's most famous scenes.

-Jackson Robert Scott stepped into the spotlight with a role that would terrify a generation.
-At just eight years old, he portrayed Georgie Denbrough in the 2017 blockbuster adaptation of Stephen King's 'It,' his yellow raincoat and paper boat becoming instantly iconic.
-His performance, balancing childhood sweetness with palpable fear, launched him into the public eye.
-He quickly demonstrated range beyond horror, landing the lead role of Bode Locke in Netflix's fantasy series 'Locke & Key,' where he anchored the show for three seasons as the curious and brave youngest sibling.
-Navigating a career that began in early childhood, Scott has shown a preternatural comfort in front of the camera, handling major studio productions with a professionalism that belies his age.
-His journey represents a new generation of child actors growing up within sprawling, franchise-defining stories.
+Jackson Robert Scott portrayed Georgie Denbrough in the 2017 adaptation of Stephen King's 'It' at age eight.
+His yellow raincoat and paper boat became instantly recognizable.
+He landed the lead role of Bode Locke in Netflix's 'Locke & Key,' anchoring the show for three seasons as the curious youngest sibling.
+Scott has shown preternatural comfort in front of the camera, handling major studio productions with professionalism.
+His journey represents a new generation of child actors growing up within franchise-defining stories.

 1997–2012